-For the iMX6 Quad Developer's Kit the ON/OFF button unfortunately doesn't function as a power button (from Android's point of view).
+For rev B or older versions of the iMX6 Quad Developer's Kit the ON/OFF button unfortunately doesn't function as a power button (from Android's point of view).
 Instead GPIO3.29 on the iMX6 Quad processor has in the device tree (dts) file been setup as a power key.
 GPIO3.29 is mapped to GPIO12 on the COM carrier board and this pin is available on expansion connector J29 pin 11, see Figure 9.